Bryan Craig Tweets About Feeling Beat Up After ‘Grand Hotel’ Axed, ‘General Hospital’ Fans Rally For Return

 General Hospital spoilers don’t reveal anything specific about Morgan suddenly returning from the dead anytime soon.
 In fact, as The Inquisitr has noted, it seems that Nikolas Cassadine’s return may be more likely to be on the horizon.

-For now, Bryan Craig’s fans will have to hang tight and see what he tackles next.
+For now, Craig’s fans will have to hang tight and see what he tackles next.
 Whether he may now become more open to a return as Morgan Corinthos on General Hospital remains to be seen, but it looks like a lot of viewers would love to see it happen.